kranzuft/nodlim_old/acknowledgements.md

 Acknowledgements my be provided for the hard work of several open source projects used to create this website.
 Without them, this project would have probably died at the planning stage.

-## Jekyll Site Generator
+## [Jekyll][jekyll] Site Generator

 [Jekyll][jekyll] aims to provide simple, blog-aware, static sites.
 It is an excelent static site generator and deserves far more attention.
-It is used to generate this website.
-It is superbly great to work with.
+It is used to generate this website, and it is superbly great to work with.

 ## [@mdo's][mdo] templates for Jekyll